Attainable Knowledge and Omniscience: Canonical Model

-The rest of this section is dedicated to the proof of Theorem~\ref{completeness theorem}.
-Suppose that $\nvdash\phi_0$.
-We first define a ``canonical" Kripke model $\<W_\infty,W_\infty,\{\sim_e\}_{e\in W_\infty},\pi\>$ and later show that $w\nVdash\phi_0$ for some $w\in W_\infty$.
-Note that the set of epistemic worlds in the canonical model is identical to the evidence set.
+We now define the ``canonical" evidence model $\<W_\infty,W_\infty,\{\sim_e\}_{e\in W_\infty},\pi\>$.
+The set of epistemic worlds in the canonical model is identical to the evidence set.
 One can think that all pieces of evidence related in some sense to a given epistemic world are combined together into a single evidence associated with this world.
-The evidence associated with world $w$ is simply referred to as evidence $w$.
+Because of this, the evidence associated with world $w$ is simply referred to as evidence $w$.

-We define set $W_\infty$ of epistemic worlds using the ``unravelling" technique~\cite{s75slfm}.
-Informally, this set consists of sequences of the form $(X_0,\epsilon_1,X_1,\dots,\epsilon_n,X_n)$, where $X_0,\dots,X_n$ are maximal consistent sets of formulae and each of $\epsilon_1,\dots,\epsilon_n$ is either a finite subset of $W_\infty$ or symbol $\ast$.
-In what follows, the case when $\epsilon $ is a finite subset of $W_\infty$ will form a $\boxdot$-accessibility relation and the case $\epsilon=\ast$ will form both $\boxdot$-accessibility and $\Box$-accessibility relations.
+Informally, set $W_\infty$ consists of sequences of the form $(X_0,\epsilon_1,X_1,\dots,\epsilon_n,X_n)$ where $X_0,\dots,X_n$ are maximal consistent sets of formulae and each of $\epsilon_1,\dots,\epsilon_n$ is either a finite subset of $W_\infty$ or symbol $\ast$.
+In what follows, the case when $\epsilon $ is a finite subset of $W_\infty$ will form an $\boxdot$-accessibility relation and the case $\epsilon=\ast$ will form both $\boxdot$-accessibility and $\Box$-accessibility relations.
 Such sequences can be visualised, see Figure~\ref{forest figure}, as paths in an infinite collection of infinite trees whose vertices are maximal consistent sets of formulae and whose edges are labeled with the $\epsilon$'s described above.

-Formally, set $W_\infty$ is specified as the union of a recursively defined infinite sequence of sets $W_0,W_1,W_2,\dots$.
-These sets represent different stages of building the infinite set of infinite tree partially depicted in Figure~\ref{forest figure}.
+Formally, set $W_\infty$ is specified as the union of a recursively defined infinite sequence of sets $W_0,W_1,\dots$.
+These sets represent different stages of building the infinite forest of infinite trees partially depicted in Figure~\ref{forest figure}.
 Note, however, that stages do not correspond to the levels of the trees.
 Generally speaking, vertices at the same level are not created at the same stage.
+After a new epistemic world is added, this world can be used as a part of evidence later in the construction.